simplisticated/Sensitive/README.md

 }

 /*
+ * Set number of times to handle rotation gesture in view.
+ * Gesture recognizer will be removed from view after 10 recognitions.
+ */

+view.onRotation(when: .count(times: 10), handle: { (rotationGestureRecognizer) in
+    // Handle rotation gesture on view here...
+}) { (rotationGestureRecognizer) in
+    // Configure rotation gesture recognizer here...
+}

+/*
  * Add rotation gesture recognizer without configuration block to view.
  */

 view.onRotation(when: .always, handle: { (rotationGestureRecognizer) in
     // Handle rotation gesture on view here...
 }, .configure: nil)

-/*
- * Add one-time rotation gesture recognizer without configuration block to view.
- * Gesture recognizer will be removed from view after first recognition.
- */

-view.onRotation(when: .once, handle: { (rotationGestureRecognizer) in
-    // Handle rotation gesture on view here...
-}, configure: nil)

 /*
  * Add swipe gesture recognizer with configuration block to view.